samnurmi/system-design/cwd.md

 Ensuring a secure CWD is vital, as potential attackers might exploit relative paths to run harmful scripts or binaries.

----
-Certainly!
-The internal or "hidden" processes usually aren't executed via terminal commands in the way users interact with a shell, but they can be thought of as operations or function calls that the kernel, filesystem, or other system components perform.
-Let's delve into these:

----
-Certainly!
-Here's the content with the explanations for the hidden operations added to the right section under every scenario:

----

 ### Scenarios: Interactions with the CWD

 #### 1. Creation of a Directory